Did you know today is a "Hole-y Day"?

 In America, the pilgrims sent confections, such as sugar wafers, marzipan, sweetmeats and sugar plums, to their betrothed.
 Great value was placed on these gifts because they included what was then a rare commodity, sugar.
 Chocolate manufacturers currently use 40 percent of the world's almonds and 20 percent of the world's peanuts.

 During the 17th century, a hopeful maiden ate a hard-boiled egg and pinned fivebay leaves to her pillow before going to sleep on Valentine's eve.
 It was believed this would make her dream of her future husband.

+According to legend, lentils, honey, oysters, bananas, and chocolate are culinary aphrodisiacs.
 Both Hippocrates and ancient Egyptians thought lentils would aid in male potency.
 No wonder those little legumes are still popular.

 Along the same lines, Aphrodite, the Greek goddess of love, popped out of the water on an oyster shell.
 Oysters also rank high in zinc, a key element in testosterone production.
 Even nutrient-rich bananas are among the foods offered to fertility gods in India.